yianzhou/yianzhou.github.io/docs/apple/networking.md

 **WebSocket** allows bidirectional communication over a single HTTP connection.
 This enables developers to write applications like chat, multiplayer games, and other real-time applications.

 Web applications were originally developed around a client/server model, where the Web client is always the initiator of transactions, requesting data from the server.
-Thus, there was no mechanism for the server to independently send, or push, data to the client without the client first making a request.
+Thus, there was no mechanism for the server to independently send, or push data to the client without the client first making a request.

 To overcome this deficiency, Web app developers can implement a technique called **HTTP Long-Polling**.
 When a client wants to receive a response from the server, it sends out a request.
 The server responds with a 200 status code immediately, but it does not send out the response body because it doesn't have one at this point.
 Sometime in the future, once the server has a response ready for the client, it sends it out to the client.
 At which point, the client sends a new request, indicating that it wants to receive the next message.